IceCodeProductions/Registrix-docs/docs/faqs/using-registrix/01-nothing-displayed.md

 **Fix:**
 Confirm that the attendee is part of any of the groups that the event is assigned.
 Confirm that the attendee is not part of any of the Geo-location restrictions.
 To Disable Geo-Location for the event, Click on Events, then manage.
 Select the event, open the "Permissions" accordian and set the Geo Location Rules to "No Geo Rules".

+**Fix:**
+If you are using Eventbrite or Universe be sure that the event date and times match to the event date times of the ticketing platform.
+The ticket date times are used to confirm that the attendee has the rights to the event.